floriankuehl/devworx/README.md

 <p>Exceptions are caught by an own Exception-Handler.</p>

 <h2>Database</h2>
 <p>The <code>Database</code> class serves as a PDO database interface and is accessible by calling it statically.
-It contains functions like <code>query, statement, get, add, put and remove.</code></p>
+It contains basic functions for database interaction.</p>
 <p>Database entries (aka Models) in Devworx have a basic structure that allows for easy data handling and mapping to any <code>AbstractModel</code>.</p>
 <ul>
   <li><b>uid</b> <span>PK int (Unique ID of the row)</span></li>